Kailasa (band)

-Kailasa is an Indian fusion band, founded by Kailash Kher.
+Kailasa is an Indian rock band, founded by Kailash Kher.
 The name of the band is taken from an accented pronunciation of Kailash's own name as well as Mount Kailash, the abode of Hindu God Shiva.
 Along with guitars, drums and keyboards, the band incorporates classical Indian instruments and sometimes traditional lyrics into their songs to infuse folk and a Sufi hue.